 - Sexual abuse (forced sex when not wanted)

 Nobody has the right to abuse another no matter how angry or upset you are - that is a basic human right!

 Committing an act of violence or the above-mentioned types of abuse against your spouse or partner means that you are actually breaking the law.
 They could lay a charge against you.
 You could be arrested and prosecuted and they would be able to obtain a protection order against you.

-Please Note: This programme is currently only available at the Cape Town Centre and the Mpumalanga Centre although all our Centres offer Anger Management and Couples Counselling.
+Please Note: This programme is currently only available at the Cape Town Centre, although all our Centres offer Anger Management and Couples Counselling.

 We can help you!!!

 Take responsibility for your actions now and call 072 796 2121.
 No more blaming others.
 No more excuses or justifications.